clerisy47/CricPix-Classifier/README.md

-# Cricketer-Image-Classification
+# CricPix-Classifier
-This is a Flask web application for Image Recognition using a machine learning model selected with GridSearch CV that has been trained to recognize Cricket Players.
+CricPix-Classifier, a Cricketer Image Classification app, is a Flask web application for Image Recognition using a machine learning model selected with GridSearch CV that has been trained to recognize Cricket Players.
 The application uses a combination of raw and wavelet transformed image features to make predictions.
 The model was trained using Scikit-learn, OpenCV, and PyWavelets libraries.

 # Installation